foss4gnl/2018.foss4g.nl/README.md

 # FOSS4G-NL 2018 - at Aeres Almere Website

 This website was built with the
-Project Zeppelin / GDG DevFest 2014 site template.
+Project Zeppelin / GDG DevFest 2014 site template by Jasper Roest.

+## Credits
+This website was originally made by RUG by Jasper Roest.
+In 2021 it was archived by Just van den Broecke @justb4 to be permanently available via the URL https://2017.foss4g.nl

 See details below.

 # Project Zeppelin / GDG DevFest 2014 site template